pcilli/CP_DEM/README.md

 ## Introduction

-> A set of MATLAB scripts and functions which model a composite or porous material's elastic properties from its electrical properties, and vice versa, using the theory of Cilli and Chapman (2021) [DOI:10.1093/gji/ggab046].
+> A set of MATLAB scripts and functions which model a composite or porous material's elastic properties from its electrical properties, and vice versa, using the model of Cilli and Chapman (2021) [DOI:10.1093/gji/ggab046].
 See "ReleaseNotes_CP_DEM.pdf" in the main branch for further details.
 Please feel free to raise issues, discussion points, or suggestions for new features here or by email (found on the author's website).
 ## Installation

 > Add all scripts and functions into MATLAB filepath.